Use Caution

 Can Dogs Eat Watermelon Seeds?
-Caution — Remove Before Feeding
+No — Remove All Seeds Before Serving

 This food requires caution.
 Read the details carefully before feeding.